-When choosing a pet for the holidays, make sure the temperament of the animal matches your family and lifestyle.
+When choosing a pet, make sure the temperament of the animal matches your family and lifestyle.
 Make it clear to the adoption agency or pet store that pet care for kids is important to your family.
 Pets can bring many years of joy if chosen correctly, and pet care can help teach children kindness and patience.
 For a fun activity, have your child use this printable to sort animals by identifying ones that make good pets.

 Age 3 and Under